kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ## Summary

 This proposal adds a new well-known label `service.kubernetes.io/endpoint-controller-name` to Kubernetes Services.
-This label disables the default Kubernetes EndpointSlice controller for the services where this label is applied and delegates the control of EndpointSlices to a custom EndpointSlice controller.
+This label disables the default Kubernetes EndpointSlice, EndpointSlice Mirroring and Endpoints controllers for the services where this label is applied and delegates the control of EndpointSlices to a custom EndpointSlice controller.

 Additionally, this KEP aims to give more flexibility for the EndpointSlice Reconciler module to allow users to reconcile EndpointSlices with any type of resources (Currently only Service/Pods is supported).
-For example, Endpoints could be supported for the Kubernetes EndpointSlice Mirroring Controller.
+For example, reconciling Endpoints type (instead of only Service/Pod as of now) could be supported for the Kubernetes EndpointSlice Mirroring Controller.

 ## Motivation